 Rather than paying for coaches to take your children to a Victorian classroom, why not turn YOUR classroom in to a Victorian classroom!
-Have the Victorian Schoolmaster bring his slate boards and slate pencils, his cane, his dunces hat, his finger stocks and the posture-correcting back board!
-He will use the tools of his trade to make sure those little children do as they are told and listen intently to his teachings.
+Have the Victorian Schoolmistress bring her slate boards and slate pencils, her cane, her dunces hat, her finger stocks and the posture-correcting back board!
+She will use the tools of her trade to make sure those little children do as they are told and listen intently to her teachings!

 Throughout the day, the children will take part in the following activities:

-- Introduction: The Schoolmaster will give an overview of Victorian Britain and of the British Empire to the children in the form of a presentation/assembly.
+- Introduction: The Schoolmistress will give an overview of Victorian Britain and of the British Empire to the children in the form of a presentation/assembly.

-- The Victorian Classroom: The Schoolmaster will take a class and show the children what school was like in Victorian times.
+- The Victorian Classroom: The Schoolmistress will take a class and show the children what school was like in Victorian times.
 Strict discipline and good listening skills are essential to avoid being punished!

 - Toys of the Victorian Age: In this session, children will investigate a range of toys from the time - this might have to involve actually playing with them?
 Right?